pranath/disaster_response/README.md

 - app/run.py: Start the Python server for the web app and prepare visualizations.
 - notebooks/*: Juypter notebooks used to develop ETL, NLP & ML pipelines

+## Results

+1. In the __[first project](https://github.com/pranath/disaster_response/blob/master/notebooks/MLPipelinePreparation.ipynb)__ finished in April 2019, the best result was an overall F1 score on all categories of 0.41
+2. In the __[latest project](https://github.com/pranath/disaster_response/blob/master/notebooks/MLPipelinePreparation2.ipynb)__ finished in December 2019, the best result was an overall F1 score on all categories of 0.75

 ## Presentations
 This work was presented at the Data Science meetup 'Brighton Data Forum' on 29th May 2019